NASA-IMPACT/CSDAP_PlanetFootprintConversion/README.md

 3. The script will first prompt to enter the csv file name.
 4. User will next be prompted to enter the year (e.g., xxxx) of the mirrored data.
 This will be included in the output file name.
 5. User will then be prompted to enter the month (e.g., xx) of the mirrored data.
 This will be included in the output file name.
+6. User will then be prompted to enter the minimum number of samples for the DBSCAN clustering algorithm.
+If no user input or input not an integer, the default value is 1.
+7. User will finally be prompted to enter the desired epsilon value for the DBSCAN clustering algorithm.
+If no user input or input not an integer, the default value is 5.
-6. The script will output a csv file.
+8. The script will output a csv file.

 ## Examples
 1. User downloads the following Planet Labs monthly data order csv file to convert for DESIS taskeing: "NASA_Mirror_2020_06NASA_Mirror_2020_06.csv."
 Enter the following command: